Skip to page content

 “I’m housekeeping wherever they need me to be,” Robinson says.
 “Some of that includes scheduling the residents’ chores and managing the phones.
 I’m a jack-of-all-trades.
 I love working with the residents; the employees here are like a family.”

 Robinson is the glue to the SJH family, which serves as a beacon of hope daily to those experiencing homelessness in Philadelphia.
-One of the first shelters in the city, SJH provides crucial, life-sustaining services such as an emergency shelter, a 40-bed residence, a 12-bed residence for men experiencing homelessness with an HIV diagnosis, and serving over 52,000 meals annually for day service guests.
+One of the first shelters in the city, SJH provides crucial, life-sustaining services such as an emergency shelter, a 40-bed residence, a 12-bed residence for men experiencing homelessness who are medically fragile, and serving over 52,000 meals annually for day service guests.

 Robinson lights up when she discusses the family aspect of her job.
 To her, SJH is more than a workplace.
 Her colleagues and the residents she cares for affectionately call her “Mom,” which is a testament to her maternal care and guidance.
 Whether it’s helping someone in need, ensuring SJH is clean, or simply giving her ear to someone who needs to talk.
 Robinson’s commitment and love for SJH is heartwarming.
 After the untimely loss of her son, Morris, and daughter, Marita, Robinson cherishes her title of “Mom” to fill that and finds comfort in her relationships with residents and staff.